May Bartlett, Climate Change Coach

-Tales of people using a coaching approach to our climate problems.
+Tales of people applying a coaching approach to our climate problems.

 May is the Lead Coach and Envisionist at Wellspace SF.
 She works with people to help create positive global impact, enabling them to align their personal sense of purpose with their larger contribution in the world.
-May recently completed the our coaches training circle in the hope of incorporating more explicit climate coaching into her work.
+May completed our coaching training programme in the hope of incorporating more explicit climate coaching into her work.
 She spoke with Zoe Greenwood in our team about her coaching work and passion for the environment.

 Zoe: So May, what took you into coaching?

 May: I was at a crossroads in my life after graduating college with a Philosophy degree.
 I knew I wanted to help people and I had a knack for looking beneath the surface of perceived reality.
 I found my way to coaching after exploring a potential career in therapy.
 I ultimately chose coaching because I resonate with the future-focused approach and feel called to empower people to break free from systemic pressures to think and live differently in the world.

 Zoe: And where does your interest in climate change stem from?

 May: I have cared about climate change for as long as I can remember.
 My dad is an environmentalist from the hippie era who instilled practices of recycling and mindful resource use at a young age.
 I used to be the one on the soccer team who would gather up people’s plastic water bottles and take them home to recycle, and when I was 14, I made a mini documentary about environmentally friendly practices.

 Zoe: What would you do to change the world if you could do just one thing?